 The favorite destination for many celebrities and VIPs, Capri island is a must-see when you spend 7 days on the Amalfi Coast.
-Enjoy a cocktail or a coffee in the main square, climb up Mount Solaro (or take the chairlift), stay to indulge in a romantic dinner, admire the Faraglioni rocks from Via Tragara, and go shopping in via Camerelle.
+Enjoy a cocktail or a coffee in the main square, climb up Mount Solaro (or take the chairlift), stay to indulge in a romantic dinner, admire the Faraglioni rocks from Via Tragara, and go shopping via Camerelle.

-Day 7 of your 7 days Amalfi Coast itinerary – off the beaten track
+Day 7 of your 7 days Amalfi Coast itinerary – off-the-beaten-track

 You’ve been exploring some of the most popular destinations so far, and I’ve saved the last day for some more off-the-beaten-track locations.
-Smaller villages, hikes, and beaches explored by those who choose to stay longer and explore the Amalfi Coast.
+Smaller villages, hikes, and beaches are explored by those who choose to stay longer and explore the Amalfi Coast.